Email blasts are the best training for being clear.

 Writing that email to customers — carefully eliminating every unnecessary word, and reshaping every sentence to make sure it could not be misunderstood — would take me all day.

 Unfortunately, people writing websites don’t get this kind of feedback.

 Instead, if they’re not clear, they just get silence.
 Lots of hits but no action.

-I see new websites trying to look impressive, filling their site with hundreds of puffy unnecessary sentences.
+I see new websites trying to look impressive, filled with hundreds of puffy unnecessary sentences.

-I feel bad that they haven't felt the pain of trying to email that text to thousands of people, to directly see how misunderstood or ignored it is.
+I feel bad that the people behind those sites haven’t felt the pain of trying to email that text to thousands of people, to directly see how misunderstood or ignored it is.